Sä-v(ə-)rən: one that exercises supreme authority within a limited sphere.

 Sovereignty is the foundation upon which all synergistic and harmonious partnerships, groups, families, teams, and organizations are built.

-The six, regular meetings will take place every other week in Emeryville, CA, at the same time and place as the Sunday Night T-Group Gathering (a room will be designated for Closed Group only).
+The six meetings will take place every other week in Berkeley, CA, at the same time and place as the Sunday Night T-Group Gathering (a room will be designated for Closed Group only).
 This will allow you to alternate between Closed Group and the regular Sunday Night Gathering, if you so choose.
-Crystallin will offer private facilitation and guidance during the Opening and Closing Intensives, and the six bi-weekly meetings will be collectively self-led in the same way as at Sunday Nights.
+Crystallin will facilitate all six sessions.

 The requirement for joining is to have watched the Training Video and attended at least one Sunday Night T-Group Gathering.
 The group is open to seven people, and I ask that all participants commit to all of the sessions (minus one pre-planned absence, if necessary).